mrward/monodevelop-nuget-extensions/README.md

 To install the latest version of a NuGet package

  * Make sure the project is selected in the **Solution** window.
- * Type in the package id into the unified search.
+ * Type the package id into the unified search.
  * Select **Install Package**

 ![Installing NuGet package from unified search](doc/images/InstallNUnitPackageFromUnifiedSearch.png)

 The NuGet package will then be installed in the background.

-To install a specific version of the package use can specify the -version option:
+To install a specific version of the package you can use the **-version** option:

        nunit -version 2.6.1

 ![Installing NuGet package from unified search](doc/images/InstallNUnitPackageVersionFromUnifiedSearch.png)

-The status bar will be update as the install progresses.
+The status bar will be updated as the install progresses.
 Errors will be displayed in the **Package Console**.

 The unified search is available at the top right of the main Xamarin Studio window.